MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/IFX.md

 In order to maintain the highest level of data accuracy, some tables will reprocess the last 7 days of data on a daily basis.
 This prevents missing data that can be caused by late arriving events or delayed big data pipelines.
 Tables with 7 day reprocessing are noted in the description column.

 ### Dimension Tables

+> [!NOTE]
+> Slow-changing dimension data is refreshed daily and static dimension data is refreshed weekly.

 Data | Table Name | Description
 --- | --- | ---